 Outdoorsman Lab Ultralight Sleeping Pad - Best Budget

-- EASY INFLATION & DEFLATION: Our self inflating camping mat has an easy-to-use air valve for quick...
+- Easy inflation & deflation for explorers on the go: Our camping mat has an easy-to-use air valve for...

 The Outdoorsman Lab sleeping pad is a great sleeping pad if you are looking for a small and simple set up.
 You can blow this up with about 10 breaths and it’s ready to go.
 No need to plug anything in or power.
 It’s also extremely portable.